Piyush11204/LearningSphere/README.md

 ## 🤝 **Contributing**

-LearingSphere welcomes contributions!
+LearningSphere welcomes contributions!
 Please read our contributing guidelines and submit pull requests for any improvements.

 ### **Development Workflow**